SharkmanZA/SharkmanZA/README.md

-Im currently not emplyed and studying as a student at the University of Pretoria.
+Im currently not employed and studying as a student at the University of Pretoria.

-Course:
+My course:

 - BsC Information and Knowledge Systems:

-Current Year:
+My current Year:

 - 3rd Year

-Course Information:
+My course Information:

 - https://www.up.ac.za/yearbooks/2022/EBIT-faculty/UD-programmes/view/12133213#02